amplitude/unity-plugin/README.md

 6. Events are saved locally.
 Uploads are batched to occur every 30 events and every 30 seconds.
 After calling `logEvent()` in your app, you will immediately see data appear on the Amplitude website.

-NOTE if you are building your Unity project as an iOS app: Amplitude's iOS SDK requires the SQLite library, which is included in iOS but requires an additional build flag to enable.
-In Xcode, in your project's `Build Settings` and your Target's `Build Settings`, under `Linking` -> `Other Linker Flags`, add the flag `-lsqlite3`.
+NOTE if you are building your Unity project as an iOS app: Amplitude's iOS SDK requires the SQLite library, which is included in iOS but may require an additional build flag to enable.
+In Xcode, in your project's `Build Settings` and your Target's `Build Settings`, under `Linking` -> `Other Linker Flags`, add the flag `-lsqlite3.0`.

 # Tracking Events #